nfiniity/.github/profile/README.md

 ## C-ITS Solutions

-All of our solutions are designed, developed, and distributed by our wholly owned subsidiary, cubesys GmbH.
+All of our solutions are designed, developed, and distributed by our wholly owned subsidiary, [cubesys GmbH](https://github.com/cubesys-GmbH).
-Find here more about our [C-ITS solutions](https://www.nfiniity.com/index.html#hardware-section)
+Find here more about our [C-ITS solutions](https://www.nfiniity.com/index.html#hardware-section).

 ## Open-source Projects